2 May 2026

 For the week, the BSE Sensex declined by 0.47%, to close at 76,913, while the Nifty 50 fell 0.27%, to settle at 23,997.

-The Nifty Smallcap index surged 2.5% during the week, driven by strong gains in stocks such as Cohance Lifesciences, Tata Chemicals, Devyani International, Inventurus Knowledge Solutions, Bandhan Bank, Great Eastern Shipping Company, Tenneco Clean Air India, and Syngene International, which rose between 11% and 34%.
+The Nifty Smallcap index rose 2.5% during the week, driven by gains in stocks such as Cohance Lifesciences, Tata Chemicals, Devyani International, Inventurus Knowledge Solutions, Bandhan Bank, Great Eastern Shipping Company, Tenneco Clean Air India, and Syngene International, which rose between 11% and 34%.
 On the other hand, stocks such as Mangalore Refinery and Petrochemicals, KFin Technologies, Kaynes Technology India, and Zensar Technologies were among the laggards during the week.

 Foreign Institutional Investors (FIIs) remained net sellers throughout the week, offloading equities worth ₹13,771.50 crore.
 In contrast, Domestic Institutional Investors (DIIs) emerged as net buyers, purchasing equities worth ₹11,585.20 crore during the same period.